 - Amazon uses a variety of work models to help keep costs low and flexibility high, including the use of full-time employees, part-time employees, contractors, and shared services models.

-- Full-time employees are given benefits such as health insurance, 401K matching programs, training programs, paid time off (PTO), parental leave, and discounts on Amazon products.
+- Full-time employees are given benefits such as health insurance, 401K matching programs (read how 401k matching works), training programs, paid time off (PTO), parental leave, and discounts on Amazon products.

 - Part-time employees work less than 30 hours per week and are ineligible for most benefits.